Shangguan/gemfire-azure/README.md

 Currently supports GemFire version 9.1.0 and 8.2.6.

 ## Overview
-The file _gemfire\_template.json_ can be deployed using the Azure portal.
-A unique cluster name, the number of data nodes and the public portion of an ssh key must be provided.
-Several other parameters are optional.
+The file _mainTemplate.json_ can be deployed using the Azure portal directly.

 This project also provides a command line deployment script, _deploy.py_.
 See below for details.